Joalor64GH/Rhythmo-SC/docs/Scripting.md

 	otherScript.createSprite(0, 0, 'sprite');
 }
 ```

-As long as you've done everything correctly, your script should functioning.
-Otherwise, report an issue.
+## Need Help?
+If you need any general help or something goes wrong with your script, report an issue [here](https://github.com/Joalor64GH/Rhythmo/issues).